Hotel in Italy

 quaint village in Europe

 If you’re traveling by train, avoid hotels near the train station.
-They can be a bit scuzzy compared to hotels in the historic center that are typically several minutes’ walk or a taxi ride away from the station.
+They tend to be a bit scuzzy compared to hotels in the historic center that are typically several minutes’ walk or a taxi ride away from the station.

 When I’m traveling by train, I always book the coolest, quaintest hotel I can find in the historic center.
-I want to make up for the times I traveled by car and had to opt for modern, outside-the-walls convenience.
+This makes up for the times I traveled by car and had to opt for modern, outside-the-walls convenience.

 Step 2: Identify Room Size

 Sites such as booking.com always specify the size of the room in square meters.
-15 square meters (about 160 square feet) or smaller is too small for two people and their luggage to fit comfortably.
+15 square meters (about 160 square feet) or smaller is too small to comfortably fit two people and their luggage.

 In the middle of the night, I want to get to the bathroom without breaking my leg tripping over a suitcase.